WokFriedE/CheckMate/README.md

 * **Timeboxed:** To be completed within the first development iteration (2 weeks)

 **Story 3**
-As an event planner, I want to view a clear, organized timeline of upcoming events, each with its own plans, notes, and assigned individuals so that I can efficiently manage and prepare for future activities.
+As a director, I want to view a clear, organized timeline of upcoming events, each with its own plans, notes, and assigned individuals so that I can efficiently manage and prepare for future activities.

 * **Specific:** Create a dashboard that displays all upcoming events, with details such as tasks, notes, and participants
 * **Measurable:** The system should include a functional calendar view summarizing all scheduled events